Throwback uniform: National Football League

 Throwbacks were introduced in the NFL in 1991 at retail through the NFL Throwbacks Collection.
 The rights to produce the vintage apparel was limited to six apparel licensees, including Tiedman & Company Sportswear (exclusive to jerseys), Riddell (helmets), Starter (caps), Nutmeg Mills (sweatshirts), and DeLong (jackets).
-In 1994, to honor the NFL's 75th Anniversary, teams were allowed to wear modern versions of their old uniform styles.
+The first throwback uniform worn on the field in NFL was by the New York Jets in 1993.
+In 1994, to honor the NFL's 75th Anniversary, all 28 teams were allowed to wear modern versions of their old uniform styles.